smcclennon/smcclennon.github.io/index.md

 - BTEC: IT (Level 2)

 ## My Experience {#experience}
-My favourite language is Python, but I'm also experimenting with Java.
-In late 2018, my interest lead me to delve into C++ which went no further than `std::cout << "Hello, World!";` as at the time I did not need such a low-level programming language to pursue my projects.
+My favourite language is Python due to how quickly it can get things done.

-However, on the 5th May 2020, I spent two days porting my python script [Primer](https://github.com/smcclennon/Primer) to C++, which significantly increadsed my knowledge and understanding of the language.
+However in 2020, I ported one of my [python projects](https://github.com/smcclennon/Primer) over to C++ for the performance benefits of the language.
+This significantly increased my knowledge and understanding of C++.

 |Language|Experience|Abilities|
 |:-|:-|:-|